Hoglandets-IT/beetl/docs/getting-started.md

 ```
 ### Diff tracking
 It is possible to configure beetl to store diffs for each sync in a source.
-Check out the [diff functionality page](/diff.html) to see how it works.
+Check out the [diff tracking page](/getting-started/diff-tracking.html) to see how it works.

 ### Dry run